 Vacationing with friends or family?
 You should probably not tag them in pictures or status updates while you are all still on vacation, because doing so will reveal their current location as well as your own.
 They may not want this information about themselves broadcast for the same reasons mentioned above.
 Ask them first.

 Wait until everyone is safely at home and then tag them later if they want to be tagged.
-You can help keep your own details from being broadcast through tagging by others by enabling Facebook's tag review, too.
+You can help keep your own details from being broadcast by others by enabling Facebook's tag review tool.

 Don't Post Upcoming Travel Plans